data-umbrella/data-umbrella.github.io/_posts/2022-04-15-pymc-sprint-summary.md

 It is not apparent that sprint participants have continued contributing to PyMC after the sprint.

-The most important change has been energizing the community and starting the [PyMC Community Office Hours](https://discourse.pymc.io/tag/office-hours).
+The most important changes have been energizing the community and starting the [PyMC Community Office Hours](https://discourse.pymc.io/tag/office-hours).

 ## Community Feedback on the Sprint